 Premium Information

 Policy Form Numbers

-2020 Produced and Published by Slater All Lines Insurance School 250
+2025 Produced and Published by Slater All Lines Insurance School 250

-The premium for the coverage you are considering will be [\$ single premium of \$] per month, or \$ per year,] [a one-time Type of Policy (noncancellable or guaranteed renewable): .
-The Company's Right to Increase Premiums: .
-[The company cannot raise your rates on this policy.]
-[The coin the future, provided it raises rates for all policies in the sa bracketed statement.
-Rate guarantees must not be shown o me class in this state.]
-[Issue Rate Increase History The company has sold long-term care insurance since [year] never raised its rates for any long-term care policy it has sold raised its rates for this policy form or similar policy forms in company has raised its premium rates on this policy form or summary of the rate increases.] d in this state or any other st this state or any other state i ate.]
-[The company has not in the last ten years.]
+The premium for the coverage you are coverage premium of \$] onsidering will be [\$ per month, or \$ per year,] [a one-time Type of Policy (noncancellable or guarar iteed renewable): .
+The Company's Right to Increase Premi ums: [The company cannot raise your rates or in the future, provided it raises rates for bracketed statement.
+Rate guarantees m all policies in the same cl ass in this state.]
+[Issuer Rate Increase History The company has sold long-term care ins never raised its rates for any long-term or raised its rates for this policy form or sim company has raised its premium rates or summary of the rate increases.] are policy it has sold in that all are policy forms in this s nis state or any other sta tate or any other state ir te.]
+[The company has not n the last ten years.]
 [The Questions Related to Your Income How will you pay each year's premium?
-From my Income From my Savings/Investments Have you considered whether you could afford to keep went up, for example, by 20%?]
-Note: The issuer is not required to use the bracketed sentence e if the policy is fully paid up or is a noncancellable policy.
-What is your annual income? (check one) Under \$10,00 Over \$50,000 \$[10-20,000] \$[2 20-30,000] \$[30-50,000] Note: The issuer may choose the numbers to put in the brack How do you expect your income to change over the next 10 - ards.
-No change Increase Decrease If you will be paying premiums with money received only from able to afford this policy if the premiums will be more than 5 • of thumb is that you may not be Will you buy inflation protection? (check one) Yes No If not, have you considered how you will pay for the different From my Income From my Savings/Investments d your daily benefit amount?
-The national average annual cost of care in [insert year] was In ten years the national average annual cost would be about =
+From my Income From my Sav Have you considered whether you vent up, for example, by 20%?]
+Note: The issuer is not required to use th e bracketed sentence if th ne policy is fully paid up o or is a noncancellable policy.
+What is your annual income? (check one Over \$50,000) Under \$10,000 \$[10-20,000] \$[20 0-30,000] \$[30-50,000] Note: The issuer may choose the number How do you expect your income to chan • • rds.
+No change Increase Decre ease If you will be paying premiums with mon able to afford this policy if the premiums f thumb is that you may not be Will you buy inflation protection? (chec k one) Yes No If not, have you considered how you will From my Income From my Sav your daily benefit amount?
+The national average annual cost of care In ten years the national average annual